mkenith/CppNguide/README.md

 # CppNguide
 ## THESIS - 2022
-## Indoor Navigation using Pedestrian Dead Reckoning (PDR) and Feature Extraction (ORB) with obstacle avoidance technology for the blind.
+## Indoor Navigation using Pedestrian Dead Reckoning (PDR) and Feature Extraction (ORB) with obstacle avoidance technology for visually impaired.
 ###
 This android project utilizes native c++ in opencv and DBOW2 library for image database creation.
 It has been already connfigured with native opencv and ready to run as an aandroid studio project.